appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/download-table-data.md

-## Download file
+## Download data as file

 To directly download a file from the datasource instead of fetching data in chunks, follow these steps:

 1. Configure the backend API/Database to convert data into a downloadable file format.
-Ensure that the API endpoint returns the file content or a URL to access the file.
+Ensure that the output is either the file content or a URL that provides access to the file.

 <dd>

+* Use Built-in Functions: Some databases provide built-in functions to export data directly to a file.
+For example, databases like MySQL or PostgreSQL have commands to export data in CSV or other formats.

+* Create a Backend API: If your database does not support direct file exports, you can create a backend API that generates and serves the file.

 *Example:*